Christmas “Roll a Block” Tree – Christmas Roll a Block Tree Template

 The children take turns rolling the foam die (or picking a card) and place that number of blocks in position to form the Christmas Tree.
 The tree building continues until all blocks are in place and the last yellow “star” block is added.
 This activity works well for partners or as an individual building exercise.
 Younger children can follow the template pattern.

-Have the children glue separate cut out squares onto the template as they draw a card or roll the die.
+Invite the children glue separate cut out squares onto the template as they draw a card or roll the die.
 Older children can create larger trees using similar patterns.
 Label the die (or index cards) with larger numbers if more blocks/template squares are used.

 Gingerbread Number Order – Gingerbread Number Order